swayf/grako/README.rst

 - **1.1.0**
     * *BUG!* Need to preserve state when closure iterations match partially.
     * Improved performance by also memoizing exception results and advancement over whitespace and comments.
-    * Work with unicode while rendering.
+    * Work with Unicode while rendering.
     * Improved consistency between the way generated parsers and models parse.
     * Added a table of contents to this *README*.
     * Document ``parseinfo`` and default it to *False*.